≡ Menu

 (click image to expand)

-* Ratio is calculated using the TTM data
+* Ratio is calculated using the annual data

 * Tesla’s fiscal year begins on Jan 1 and ends on Dec 31.

-Within the automotive segment, Tesla’s automotive leasing revenue represents about 2.7% of its automotive revenue as of fiscal 3Q 2023.
+Within Tesla’s automotive segment, automotive leasing revenue accounted for approximately 2.4% of the total automotive revenue in fiscal year 2024.

 Back To Table Of Contents